apptainer/singularity-userdocs/contributing.rst

 Step 3.
 Checkout a new branch
 =============================

 `Branches <https://guides.github.com/introduction/flow//>`_ are a way of isolating your features from the main branch.
-Given that we’ve just cloned the repo, we probably want to work off of the current development branch, which has the most up to date “next version” of the software.
-So we can start by checking-out that branch:
+Given that we’ve just cloned the repo, we will probably want to make a new branch with for that feature:

 .. code-block:: none

-    $ git checkout -b development
+    $ git checkout -b new-feature

 At this point, you can either choose to work on this branch, push to your origin master and pull request to Sylabs master, or you can checkout another branch specific to your feature.
 We recommend always working from, and staying, in sync with master.
 The command below would checkout a branch called ``my-awesome-new-feature`` from master.